Enrolling in one of our schools

 Norwich, VT is home to approximately 3,400 people.
 Norwich is located along the Connecticut River in the Upper Valley, across the river from Hanover, NH and Dartmouth College.
 Children living in Norwich attend Marion Cross School for grades K-6 and then join Hanover students to attend middle and high school.

-Community is a concept we take very seriously in Norwich. - Tom Candon, Former Norwich Board Chair
+Community is a concept we take very seriously in Norwich. - Tom Candon, former Norwich Board Chair

 FAQs